If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

-Conversely, a company that designs their own PICs, even if manufacturing them in China, has way more control over the final product.
+Conversely, a company that designs their own PICs, even if manufacturing them in China, has much more control over the final product.
 You'll pay more because the engineering was done in the USA.
 But you are almost certainly getting a better induction burner.

 So which companies design their own PICs and which buy them pre-made in China?
-As you can imagine, this is difficult information to nail down because no manufacturer wants consumers to know they're just slapping their brand on a product, with little or no concerns about design or quality control.
+As you can imagine, this is difficult information to nail down because no manufacturer wants consumers to know they're just slapping their label on a product, with little or no concerns about design or quality control.

-One of the biggest scams in PICs (in my opinion) is some of the higher-priced brands (in the $100-$250 range) that aren't giving you any more for your money than models costing less than $100.
+One of the biggest scams in PICs is some of the higher-priced brands (in the $100-$250 range) that aren't giving you any more for your money than models costing less than $100.
 If a PIC is priced at more than $100 but only has 8 or 10 power settings, it's a low-end unit in a high-priced package.

-You may get a slightly better housing (or not), but the internal components are exactly the same as you'd find in most $40 - $99 PICs.
+You may get a slightly better housing (or not), but the internal components are exactly the same as you'd find in $40 - $99 PICs.
 That is, cheap temperature controls, loud fans, a small coil, etc. (NOTE: See below for a discussion on important features.)

 For example, you could buy 10 Gourmia GIC-100's for what you pay for one Vollrath Mirage Pro--and if all you want is a cheap unit that can boil water faster than your gas or electric range, that's exactly what you should do.

 Duxtop and Vollrath are both excellent brands in their price ranges.
 Between these two brands, you should be able to find a PIC that will suit your needs.
-However, I've also included a few other choices--both for comparison, and to provide a really comprehensive range of options.
+However, we've also included a few other choices--both for comparison, and to provide a really comprehensive range of options.